balaji-raman-r/assignment_agileintegration/README.md

 Step 3: Starting the Outbound Application:

-Open another terminal window execute the below steps.
+Open a new terminal window execute the below steps.

-Change the directory to the xlate.
+Change the directory to the outbound.

 ```
 cd ~/assignment_agileintegration/agileintegration/assignment/outbound
 ```
-Compile the code:
+Build the project:

 ```
 mvn clean install -DskipTests